Sea Kings cover

 This misfortune shows once again, that advances are vital in game contracts today.
 I did get a substantial advance, fortunately.

-The PSC edition includes the new game Duel Britannia, for two players, 90 minutes, separate board.
+The PSC edition included the new game Duel Britannia, for two players, 90 minutes, separate board.

 Interviews: